How To Refinish Butcher Block Countertops

 This post contains affiliate links for your convenience.
 Click here for my full disclosure policy.

-1) Clear your countertops off and tape off your backsplash to protect it if you are worried about accidentally hitting it with your sander.
-We had just completed painting her backsplash, so we were very careful, but it was not super hard to avoid the fresh paint!
+Clear your countertops off and tape off your kitchen backsplash to protect it if you are worried about accidentally hitting it with your sander.
+We had just completed painting the tile backsplash, so we were very careful!

-2) Now you are ready to start sanding!
-I’d recommend using 60 grit sandpaper to remove any stains, burn marks or knife gouges as best you can.
+Now you are ready to start sanding your butcher block countertops!
+An electric orbital sander will help this go quickly and they are really affordable.
+I’d recommend starting with 60 grit sandpaper to remove any stains, burn marks or knife gouges as best you can.
 Just be careful not to sand so much that you create a dip in the counter.
 Then sand the entire countertop with 100 grit sandpaper.
-Lastly, sand the entire countertop with 150 grit sandpaper to get it nice and smooth.
-It took us less than 15 minutes to sand.
-We like to have a helper hold the shop vac and suck up as much sawdust as possible while the other person sands!
+Lastly, sand the entire countertop with 150-grit sandpaper to make it nice and smooth.
+It took us less than 15 minutes to do all of the sanding.
+We like to have one person hold the shop vac and suck up as much sawdust as possible while the other person sands!

 sanding butcher block countertops

-3) Use an old t-shirt or tack cloth to remove all the dust from the counter surface.
+Use an old T-shirt or tack cloth to remove all the dust from the counter surface.
 You can see in the photo below what a difference the sanding made.
 The sanded surface is on the left.

 hemp oil and sponge brush

-So for less than $30 (we used less than ⅕ of the bottle of Hemp Oil and very little sandpaper) and in less than 30 minutes of hands-on time, Thea has gorgeous “new” countertops that she loves!
+For less than $30 (we used less than ⅕ of the bottle of Hemp Oil and very little sandpaper) and in less than 2 hours, these formerly damaged butcher block countertops looked beautiful again!

 refinished butcher block countertops with metal sink